SkyWriter/maybevoid.com/site/drafts/implicit-effects.md

 evalState = fst . runState
 ```

-As we implement more monads, a pattern arise and we find ourselves doing similar things each time.
+As we implement more monads, a pattern arise and we find ourselves doing similar
-We first define new datatypes such as `type Reader` or `newtype State` to store the information
+things each time.
+We first define new datatypes such as `type Reader` or
-required to carry out the monadic operations containing the desired effects.
-After that we define
+`newtype State` to store the information required to carry out the monadic
+operations containing the desired effects.
+After that we define the `Monad`
-the `Monad` instance for these datatypes to give meaning to how `return` and `>>=` should behave.
+instance for these datatypes to give meaning to how `return` and `>>=` should
-To make it convenient to the library users, we also define convenient functions such as `ask`, `get`,
+behave.
+To make it convenient to the library users, we also define convenient
-and `put` so that users can perform the desired actions inside the monad without knowing the details.
+functions such as `ask`, `get`, and `put` so that users can perform the
+desired actions inside the monad without knowing the details.
+Finally we
-Finally we define extraction functions so that we can extract a value `a` out of a monad `m` for any
+define extraction functions so that we can extract a value `a` out of a
-`m a`.
+monad `m` for any `m a`.

-An effect in its most basic form is consist of four parts:
+An effect in its most basic form can be broken down into four parts:

-**Effect Definition** - This defines the concept and "shape" of the effect through its type
+**Effect Definition** - This defines the concept and "shape" of the effect
-constructor / kind signature.
-We can see that `Reader` is an effect parameterized by a type
+through its type constructor / kind signature.
+We can see that `Reader` is an
-`r`, while `State` is an effect parameterized by a type `s`.
-Both `Reader` and `State` have
+effect parameterized by a type `r`, while `State` is an effect parameterized
+by a type `s`.
+Both `Reader` and `State` have the type/kind
-the type/kind `Type -> (Type -> Type)` - note the bracket on the right side is written
+`Type -> (Type -> Type)` - note the bracket on the right side is written
 explicitly to show it produces a monad type, which have the type `Type -> Type`.
-Lastly,
-also note that the body of the type definition is kind of irrelevant from the user point of
+Lastly, also note that the body of the type definition is kind of irrelevant
-view.
-The author of an effect can choose to not expose the data constructors without
+from the user point of view.
+The author of an effect can choose to not expose
-affecting the users of an effect.
+the data constructors without affecting the users of an effect.

-**Effect Implementation** - This turns the datatypes we defined into a _concrete_ effect by
+**Effect Implementation** - This turns the datatypes we defined into a
-making it a monad instance.
-With that we can perform the supported effectful computation
+_concrete_ effect by making it a monad instance.
+With that we can perform the
-under the given monad.
-In the example above, the implementation also performs _interpretation_
+supported effectful computation under the given monad.
+In the example above,
-of the effect through both the `Monad` instance and the datatype bodies.
-The concrete effect
+the implementation also performs _interpretation_ of the effect through both
+the `Monad` instance and the datatype bodies.
+The concrete effect is also
-is also tied directly to the effect definition, which means we cannot define any alternative
+tied directly to the effect definition, which means we cannot define any
-implementation that share the same effect definition.
-We will see in later sections how
+alternative implementation that share the same effect definition.
+We will
-abstract implementations and free implementations allows multiple implementations of the
+see in later sections how abstract implementations and free implementations
-same effect definition.
+allows multiple implementations of the same effect definition.

-**Effect Operation** - The effect operations can be seen as the external API for an effect.
+**Effect Operation** - The effect operations can be seen as the external API
-For users of an effect, the only thing matter is the operation functions associated with
+for an effect.
+For users of an effect, the only thing matter is the operation
-the effect definition.
-An effect operation may accept zero or more arguments and return
+functions associated with the effect definition.
+An effect operation may
+accept zero or more arguments and return an effectful result wrapped under
-an effectful result wrapped under the associated monad `m`.
-The body of the operation
+the associated monad `m`.
+The body of the operation defines how the operation
-defines how the operation is translated to the underlying concrete effect, but that
+is translated to the underlying concrete effect, but that detail is not important
-detail is not important to the user.
+to the user.

-**Result Extraction** - Many effect implementations build up _contexts_ when executing
+**Result Extraction** - Many effect implementations build up _contexts_ when
-effectful computations, and then extract result from the final context returned from the
+executing effectful computations, and then extract result from the final context
-end of the computation.
-The context typically require additional arguments for the
+returned from the end of the computation.
+The context typically require
-result to be extracted, such as the initial state for the State monad.
-In the above
+additional arguments for the result to be extracted, such as the initial state
-example, the context is defined directly in the body of the effect definition.
-As a
+for the State monad.
+In the above example, the context is defined directly in
+the body of the effect definition.
+As a result the bind operator of the
-result the bind operator of the `Monad` instances also have to take care of the
+`Monad` instances also have to take care of the monadic binding of the contexts.
-monadic binding of the contexts.
-Tight coupling between the context and monadic
+Tight coupling between the context and monadic bind is one major source of
-bind is one major source of complexity, and we will learn in later sections how
+complexity, and we will learn in later sections how algebraic effects decouples
-algebraic effects decouples the context from the monad.
+the context from the monad.

 ### Monad Transformers